-Our plastic survey apps give you the opportunity to contribute to our mission, wherever you are, and become part of the largest cleanup in history.
+Our plastic survey app give you the opportunity to contribute to our mission, wherever you are, and become part of the largest cleanup in history.

 WHAT IS A SURVEY APP?

-The survey apps allow anyone with a smartphone to become a citizen scientist (no degree necessary).
-By downloading our brand-new River Plastic Survey app and/or our upgraded Ocean Plastic Survey app (both linked below), you will observe and document plastic pollution with our easy-to-use interfaces.
-With these apps, you can generate valuable river and ocean plastic data from all over the world.
+The survey app allows anyone with a smartphone to become a citizen scientist (no degree necessary).
+By downloading our brand-new The Ocean Cleanup Survey app (linked below), you will observe and document plastic pollution with our easy-to-use interfaces.
+With this app, you can generate valuable river and ocean plastic data from all over the world.
 After finishing your survey, your data will be immediately updated on The Ocean Cleanup’s newly released map of our global citizen science research effort.

 CONDUCTING OCEAN AND RIVER PLASTIC SURVEYS

-The two apps, developed by The Ocean Cleanup scientists, allow you to report to a global database of plastic debris observations in rivers and oceans using your smartphone.
-Both are available for download in iOS and Android app stores.
+The app, developed by The Ocean Cleanup scientists, allows you to report to a global database of plastic debris observations in rivers and oceans using your smartphone.
+It is available for download in iOS and Android app store.